gear-foundation/gear-wiki/docs/examples/Infra/supply-chain.md

     /// Receives a shipped item from a producer on behalf of a distributor.
     ///
     /// Depending on the time spent on a delivery, transfers fungible tokens for
-    /// purchasing the item from the Supply chain contract
+    /// purchasing the item from the Supply chain program
     /// ([`exec::program_id()`](gstd::exec::program_id)) to the item's producer
     /// or, as a penalty for being late, refunds a half or all of them to the
     /// item's distributor ([`msg::source()`]).